hmedlyn21/Data-Science-Professional-Practice-/README.md

 ![image alt](https://github.com/hmedlyn21/Data-Science-Professional-Practice-/blob/main/df.info%201.png?raw=true)

 ## Cleansing
-Each column was evaluated for its relevance to the model, and on this basis the index column was removed.

-Excel filters were used to review value ranges.
+Firstly, Excel filters were used to review value ranges.
 This identified inconsistent formats in the ‘car_prices_in_rupee’ column.
 Prices were standardised into rupees using the Indian numbering system, where 1 lakh equals 100,000 and 1 crore equals 10,000,000 (Government of India, 2023), before text was removed and the column converted to integer format.

 ![image alt](https://github.com/hmedlyn21/Data-Science-Professional-Practice-/blob/main/Conversion%202.png?raw=true)